michallepicki/blog/_posts/2021-11-06-playwright-and-phoenix-ecto-sql-sandbox.md

 {% endraw %}{% endcapture %}{% include code_block.html code=c lang="elixir" numbered=true figure=true figcaption="test/hello_web/integration/a_test.exs"%}

 To access the server in tests we need to change the Endpoint config in `config/test.exs` to say `server: true`.
-Then, the test should pass, and we'll see a browser quickly flashing (thanks to the `headless: false` option we passed in):
+Then, the test should pass, and it will cause the browser to shortly show up (thanks to the `headless: false` option we passed in):

 {% capture c %}{% raw %}
 $ mix test test/hello_web/integration/
 .

-Finished in 1.7 seconds (1.7s async, 0.00s sync)
+Finished in 1.7 seconds (0.00s async, 1.7s sync)
 1 test, 0 failures
 {% endraw %}{% endcapture %}{% include code_block.html code=c class="terminal" %}